Microsoft PowerPoint: Introduction

 PowerPoint Training Series | Level 1

-This hands-on course is designed for those new to PowerPoint who want to create professional-looking presentations.
-Students will learn to use the different PowerPoint views to create presentations using various themes, slide layouts and formatting strategies.
+This instructor-led, hands-on course is designed for PowerPoint beginners who want to create professional presentations.
+Students will learn to use best practices to create presentations using themes, masters, slide layouts and formatting strategies.
 Graphics and photos will be imported and manipulated to add interest.
-Students will also add drawing objects and charts to slides and will apply animations and transitions.
-Preparing and previewing a presentation will be included as well as running a slide show.
-During this course, the instructor will include numerous tips, tricks and shortcuts.
-Each student will also receive a full course manual.
+Students will also learn to add drawing objects and charts to slides, apply animations and transitions and then run a slide show.
+During this popular hands-on course, students will practice their skills and have the opportunity to ask questions and interact with the instructor.
+Each student will also receive a full course manual with tips, tricks and shortcuts as well as sample and exercise files.

 Prerequisite: Basic keyboarding and computer skills